Miracleman: The end of Eclipse

 In 1995, after several financial reversals and Yronwode's divorce from Mullaney, Eclipse declared bankruptcy, leaving Miracleman without a publisher.
 Only two issues of "The Silver Age" had been printed; a third was ready but due to their dire finances Eclipse were unable to find a printer who would provide them with the credit needed to actually get the comic produced.
 Worried by Mullaney's erratic behaviour at the time, Yronwode returned the artwork to Gaiman.
 Buckingham would allow several pages to be printed in George Khoury's 2001 non-fiction history of the series, Kimota!
 The Miracleman Companion.
 "The Dark Age" was originally planned to take place "three or four hundred years" after the events of the Silver Age, featuring the apparent return of Mike Moran to a world long abandoned by superhumans, and feature Kid Miracleman.
 Gaiman's original proposal for the trio of storylines simply noted that "things go bad".

-Legal proceedings over the ownership left the title out of print, leading to back issues and trade paperbacks of the series greatly increasing in the collector's market.
+Legal disputes over the ownership of the character, based on the misconception that Mick Anglo had sold the rights to Dez Skinn, which never occurred, left the title out of print, leading to back issues and trade paperbacks of the series greatly increasing in price in the collector's market.

 Marvelman and Miracleman at Marvel Comics (2010-present)

 In 2009 it came to light that Anglo had in fact held ownership of Marvelman since 1954.
-Once this was established Marvel's creative director Joe Quesada, a long-time fan of the title, struck a deal with Anglo himself to license Marvelman, planning to reprint the extant material and then continue it.
+Once this was established Marvel Comics, led by creative director Joe Quesada, struck a deal directly with Anglo to license Marvelman, planning to reprint the extant material and then continue it.
 Anglo only had the rights to the character and the material completed by his Gower Street Studios - due to the policies of both Quality and Eclipse, creators still had the rights to their own individual work and Marvel would have to strike an agreement with each to use it, while there was some confusion as to whether the trademark for "Miracleman" was actually owned by Marvel or McFarlane, with early Marvel material pointedly only referring to the property as "Marvelman".
-Moore's long-running animosity with Marvel initially looked set to be a problem; However, he eventually relented and allowed Marvel to reprint his work providing his name was not used in connection with the series, partly due to a desire to provide a financial legacy for his children.
+Moore's long-running animosity with Marvel initially looked set to be a problem; however, he eventually relented and allowed Marvel to reprint his work, providing his name was not used in connection with the series.
 Moore stated he would donate his initial royalties for the reprints to Mick Anglo, and Marvel credited him as 'The Original Writer' on all official materials.